KnpLabs/KnpSnappyBundle/README.markdown

 ## Credits

 SnappyBundle and Snappy are based on the awesome wkhtmltopdf.
-SnappyBundle has been developed by KnpLabs, our [Symfony2 webagency](http://www.knplabs.com).
+SnappyBundle has been developed by Knp Labs, our [Symfony2 webagency](http://www.knplabs.com).